MinchinWeb/blog.minchin.ca/content/20100705-chinese-public-transportation-a-history-and-a-vision-to-the-future.md

 Civil War
-in 1949 brought closure of Shanghai to much of the rest of the world, but the economic librations of the 1980's and 90's brought redevelopment and eventually foreign investment.
+in 1949 brought closure of Shanghai to much of the rest of the world, but the economic liberations of the 1980's and 90's brought redevelopment and eventually foreign investment.
 In 2005, Shanghai became the world's largest port *([12](#Wik10e))*.
 Today, Shanghai is